Overview of this Lesson

 The form controls above are displayed using nested DIV elements, so it looks somewhat organized, but it can be better.

-Fieldsets are borders that you can place around a group of controls using the <fieldset> tags.
-Additionally, they aid screen readers in reading groups of controls like radio buttons and check boxes.
+Fieldsets are containers that can contain a group of related controls; they aid users with screen readers when they encounter groups of controls like radio buttons and check boxes, although you can put any input fields inside a fieldset.
 To use a fieldset, nest the group of input fields inside the opening and closing <fieldset> tags:

 The code (which you might notice uses some in-line CSS) for the fieldset above is: